CrossPlatform2023/CrossPlatform2023/README.md

 ### 3.5 RQ5: New Contributors attracted via Gitter
 ![image](https://github.com/CrossPlatform2023/CrossPlatform2023/blob/main/images/RQ5.png)<br>
 Among all the GitHub developers, we find that 2.5% (2,204/89,858) developers have participated in Gitter dialogs before their first contribution to GitHub.
 Limited by the effort, we randomly sample 200 of the dialogs, carefully read their utterances, and classify them into six categories as shown in this figure.
+In terms of motivation, 90.5% new contributors are self-motivated (NC1-4, NC6), and 7% are motivated by core developers.
+In terms of identity, 59.5% (NC1, NC3, NC6) are OSS product users, and 38% (NC2, NC4-5) are other developers who are interested in the OSS products.
+Note that, 2.5% are rare cases that are considered as others.

 | **Finding 9**: As a recently released communication platform, the amount of new contributors who are attracted via the Gitter platform accounts for 2.5% of the population.
 3/5 of them are OSS product users, and 38% are other developers who are interested.
 Core developers are one of the motivating factors that can attract new contributors via Gitter.|
 | :-----|